-At the end of 2016, PTTEP's domestic and international operations altogether sum to 37 projects in 10 countries with total proved and probable reserves of 695 million barrels of oil equivalent (MMBOE) and 404 MMBOE, respectively.
+At the end of 2016, PTTEP's domestic and international operations altogether sum to 37 projects in 10 countries with total proved, probable reserves and contingent resources of 695 million barrels of oil equivalent (MMBOE), 404 MMBOE and 3,901 MMBOE, respectively.
 The followings are key project highlights.